Vaughan-Tarilta bridges project

 The replacement or reconstruction of the existing timber pedestrian bridge will need to include considerations of the heritage overlay.

-Council has completed a Cultural Heritage Management Plan and Vegetation & Fauna Assessments required prior to construction and the designs have been reviewed against current Australian Standards.
+Council has completed all associated assessments and notified all relevant authorities required to commence construction, and the design has been reviewed against current Australian Standards.

-A traffic safety audit will be undertaken to provide details of traffic control on the approaches to the bridge including signage such as 'Giveway' and 'One vehicle to cross at a time' and a number of speed restrictions signs.
+The signage installed following the traffic safety audit will be retained on the approaches to the bridge, which includes “giveaway” and “one vehicle to cross at a time” and a number of speed restriction signs.

 What happens next?